Buying Property As A Student: Can You Get A Home Loan In College Or Graduate School?

 Income plays a role in two ways.
 First, debt-to-income ratio (DTI) takes a look at what your monthly debt payments are in relation to your monthly income and, along with your down payment, is one of the top factors in determining how much you can afford.
 We’ll get into debt in a minute, but the higher income, the better.

 The first challenge is that the types of jobs available to college students are entry-level, low-paying or both.
 So you won’t have as much income right out of college as you will later in your career.
+However, if you plan on having a high-paying career after you finish school – in the medical field, for example – you may consider a graduated payment mortgage.
+This will allow you to steadily increase your payments as you progress through your career

 The second piece of this is that when you’re right out of college, the types of jobs you can get may be internships with no guarantee of full-time work.
 Your mortgage lender wants to know that you’ll have consistent income from your field in order to qualify you to buy a home.
 They’ll ask your employers about the likelihood of the continuance in the field.